can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 Please note `->` from [cl-arrows][cl-arrows] here.
 I seriously cannot imagine my lisp coding with it, because using the arrow prevents all sorts of deep nestings and keeps code clear.
-Since it's not always easy to remember in which place previous result goes by default in the last code I always use `-<>` instead which allows to put a placeholder `<>` that will be replace with result.
+Since it's not always easy to remember in which place the previous result goes by default in the last code I always use `-<>` instead which allows putting a placeholder `<>` that will be replaced with the result.
 This way makes argument placing more explicit.
-As an example `getchallenge` can be transformed to
+As an example `getchallenge` can be transformed to this:
-this:

 ```common_lisp
 (defun getchallenge ()